PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 We can also have multiple *conversion specifiers*.

-(edit your code to have a new variable called "character", and `printf` both our variables)
+(edit your code to have a new variable called "character", then also print the "character" variable)
 ```c
 #include <stdio.h>